alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/real-time/_index.md

 ### Encoding and compression

-Messages over the WebSocket are in encoded as clear text.
+Messages over the websocket are in encoded as clear text.

 To reduce bandwidth requirements we have implemented compression as per [RFC-7692](https://tools.ietf.org/html/rfc7692).
 Our SDKs handle this for you so in most cases you won't have to implement anything yourself.